Thursday, October 10, 2024

 Rudy Ray Moore's family

 Unfortunately, I haven't gotten a copy of Moore's biography, so I haven't been able to find any details about his childhood.
 It was doubtlessly difficult.
 Arkansas as a whole was a poverty-stricken state that was firmly in the grip of Jim Crow segregation.
 Moore was fortunate that his parents had a stable marriage, but he evidently found Arkansas unbearable, and at age fifteen (in 1942), he left his family and moved to Cleveland, Ohio.
-In later interviews, Moore said that he wanted to escape depressive prospect of spending his life working in the fields.
+In later interviews, Moore said that he wanted to escape the depressing prospect of spending his life working in the fields.
 However, I suspect that he also had a falling out with his parents.
 Although his family otherwise appears to have been closely knit, Moore appears to have had a minimal relationship with them.

 As a teenager newly arrived from rural Arkansas, Moore found work as a waiter and bus boy in hotels.
 Through that work, he became exposed to the entertainment industry.
 Cleveland, at the time, was a national center for manufacturing that had a booming economy.
 The Black population had experienced major growth as Black family in south were drawn to the region by the availability of well-paying factory jobs and relatively mild political climate.
 An exciting Black entertainment district grew out of this environment, and Moore decided that he wanted to become a part of it.
 He began performing singing, dancing, and comedy routines in clubs.
 One of the first characters he played was bare-chested, turban-clad man named "Prince DuMarr."
 Moore would remain working as an entertainer and performed for the remainder of his life.
 His biographer recounts that, at the end of his life, Moore was living in a nursing home and regularly performing before other residents.